Steadyrack, a better way to Store Your MTB

 Having more than one bike is always a plus, but it comes with its problems.
 Where to store them all?
 This problem is made worse if you live in a small abode where space is limited.

-Well, Steadyrack, an Australian created product could very well be the answer you’re looking for.
-Made in Perth, Western Australia, the Steadyrack offers a bike storage system that utilises style, functionality and space, exceptionally well.
+Well, Steadyrack, an Australian designed and engineered product could very well be the answer you’re looking for.
+Based in Perth, Western Australia, the Steadyrack offers a bike storage system that utilises style, functionality and space, exceptionally well.

 Above and below: The Steadyrack MTB rack securely holds tyres between 2.1” and 2.8”.
 Photo: ©Tyres and Soles